yauh-ask/awake-template/content/categories/about-awake.md

 ---
-name: About Awake
+name: About Yanna
-image: /logo.svg
+image: /uploads/cat-1045782_1920.jpg
+description: test
 ---
 All about the Awake Nuxt Template